Professional Cloud DevOps Engineer

 You oversee an application operating within Google Kubernetes Engine (GKE) and employing the blue/green deployment approach.
 Portions of the Kubernetes manifests are provided below: ...

-Practice Test 2: The following correct answer choice is wrong:
+Practice Test 2: The following has an incorrect answer key

 Your organization aims to elevate the availability target of an application from 99.9% to 99.99% with a $2,000 investment. ...